MatthewLavine/RouletteBot/README.md

 For all of your IRC channel disagreements

+- `!rr` display help text: Russian Roulette: To play, !load the gun, !spin the chamber, then !pull the trigger.
-- `!rr` take a chance at fate and shoot the gun.
+- `!load` load a round into the gun.
-- `!rr friend` shoot a friend.
+- `!spin` spin the drum.
+- `!pull` pull the trigger.